The Best Employee Training Software for a Modern Workplace

 Identify your L&D needs

-Are you focusing on onboarding, compliance training, skill improvement, or a combination of these?
-Keep in mind that certain platforms are more specialized, like those tailored for onboarding.
-So, before you start assessing different platforms, clearly define the purpose — what you intend to achieve.
+Are you focusing on employee onboarding, safety training, skill improvement, or a combination of these?
+Keep in mind that certain LMS platforms are more specialized, like those tailored for the onboarding process.
+So, before you start assessing different platforms, clearly define the purpose — what you intend to achieve with your training programs.

 Determine your audience